Code-Institute-Submissions/SuzanDewitz-Dogs-Training_FebResub/README.md

 * The image for home pages and contact took https://www.pexels.com
 * The image for contact body dog image took  https://www.bing.com/images/

-* The image for photo pages my private dog which passageway in 2018
+* The image for photo pages my private dog which passed away in 2018

 ## For General Project Advice